 - the day you receive your order confirmation;

-core charges – your line rental and the basic charges for your monthly calls package or your monthly broadband (or both), as shown in your order confirmation.
+core charges – your line rental and the basic charges for your monthly calls package or your

-equipment – the equipment (if any) we give you as part of a service, as shown in your order confirmation.
+loaned equipment – the equipment we loan to you as part of a service (such

 minimum term – any initial or later period you've agreed to pay for a

 order confirmation – the letter or email we send you after we accept your order for a

 top of or as part of a service.
 Service features might have extra terms and conditions that

 service start date – the date a service starts, as shown in your

 service – the BT Phone service or BT Broadband service (or both) that we are providing you

 working days – Monday to Friday, except bank holidays and public holidays.